 A Member Task and Finish cross party working group was established to ensure appropriate engagement throughout the process and to enable clear oversight and input to the early adopters' phase and the subsequent main roll out programme.
-The Group first met in October 2019 and has met regularly since then.
+The Group first met in October 2019 and has met regularly until April 2021 when Phase 1 completed.
+Meetings with Ward Members will be arranged as necessary during Phase 2 and the Task and Finish Group will reconvene later in 2021 for review purposes.